Reasoning with RAGged events: RAG-Enhanced Event Knowledge Base Construction and reasoning with proof-assistants: Introduction

 Our methodology employs historical texts from Thucydides' History of the Peloponnesian War as a controlled domain for systematic evaluation.
-This choice enables assessment of enhancement strategies against well-documented historical events while revealing how model architecture and domain characteristics interact to determine optimal knowledge integration approaches.
+More specifically, we use the ten first chapters of Thucydides in the English translation by Richard Crawley This choice enables assessment of enhancement strategies against well-documented historical events while revealing how model architecture and domain characteristics interact to determine optimal knowledge integration approaches.
 The integration of automatic extraction with formal verification establishes a foundation for computational humanities applications that combine modern NLP scalability with mathematical rigor.
 The central contribution of this work is demonstrating that enhancement strategy effectiveness depends fundamentally on the interaction between model capability, domain characteristics, and intended application requirements, challenging the field's assumption that more comprehensive external knowledge necessarily leads to better performance.